jakobharder/anno1800-jakobs-mods/upgradable-low-tier/README.md

 ## Known Issues

 - (workers only) The game always prefers one direction when building a single row of houses.
 You have to rotate such a building everytime you place or upgrade it or its neighbors.
-- The arrows for skyscraper update doesn't show sometimes.
-But the building will still upgrade if you click anyway.
+- The arrows for skyscraper upgrade don't show sometimes.
+The buildings will upgrade if you click anyway.

 ## Changes